opencadc/ac/cadcAccessControl-Admin/README.md

 -v|--verbose                 : Verbose mode print progress and error messages -d|--debug                   : Debug mode print all the logging messages -h|--help                    : Print this message and exit

-Authentication and authorization:
-An LdapConfig.properties file must exist in directory ~/config/ The corresponding host entry (devLdap or prodLdap) must exist in your ~/.dbrc file.
 ```

 ## Depdencies